ArnePutzeys/holyhack2023/README.md

 ### Backend
 Run the backend by navigating to the */api/* folder and running the command `python manage.py runserver 80`.
 This will run the backend Django server on port 80.
 ### Frontend
 After running `npm install`, you can launch the web application by running `npm start`.
-The page is hosted on *http://localhost:3000*.
+The app is hosted on *http://localhost:3000*.